ibm-cloud-architecture/refarch-kc-container-ms/docs/index.md

 ## TL;TR

 The goal of this Container management service is to support the reefer containers inventory management and to process all the events related to the container entity.
-We are proposing three different implementations:

-* Springboot and spring kafka template and spring postgreSQL.
-[See this note.](./springboot/README.md)
-* Python with Flask and Confluent Kafka API for Python.
-See [this description.](./flask/README.md) - NOT DONE YET
-* Microprofile 2.2 using Kafka Streams.
-See [this description.](./kstreams/README.md) - NOT DONE YET

 We are demonstrating in this project how to transform an event storming analysis to an event-driven microservice implementation and how to address ['reversibility'](https://www.ibm.com/cloud/garage/practices/run/reversibility-in-the-cloud) between the different platform.
 The service is packaged via dockerfile, and helm release is defined to deploy to kubernetes.